-Unless a Member has undertaken, in accordance with the provisions of Article 7, a corresponding licensing obligation with respect to all of the Member's Necessary Claims contained in the proposal, a Member may, prior to the closing date of the review period, disclose patents and patent applications for one or more specific Necessary Claims in the draft standard.
-They may choose either of the two aforementioned licensing obligations in Article 5, and make a declaration at the request of the Alliance.
+Unless a Member has undertaken, in accordance with the provisions of Article 7, a corresponding licensing obligation with respect to all of the Member's Essential Claims contained in the proposal, a Member may, prior to the closing date of the review period, disclose patents and patent applications for one or more specific Essential Claims in the draft standard.
+They may choose either of the two aforementioned licensing obligations in Article 5, and make a declaration in accordance to the requirements of the Alliance.

 If a member does not make a declaration by the closing date of the review period, the member's default licensing obligations will apply.

-Members may undertake to offer licenses that are more favorable than their default licensing obligation for specific Necessary Claims disclosed.
-Licenses are provided in descending order of preference levels under the principle of reciprocity: FRAND-RF > FRAND.
+Members may undertake to offer licenses that are more favorable than their default licensing obligation for specific Essential Claims disclosed.
+Licenses are provided in descending order of favorable levels under the principle of reciprocity: FRAND-RF, FRAND.

-Members shall, in good faith, fulfill their disclosure obligations stipulated herein, for example, Articles 6, 7 and 8.
-Such disclosure shall not be construed as requiring Members to conduct patent searches, but shall be based only on the personal knowledge of the persons sent by Members to participate in standards formulation tasks Members shall not knowingly conceal relevant facts from such persons and shall bear full responsibility for persons who fail to fulfil their disclosure obligations.
+Members shall, in good faith, fulfill their disclosure obligations stipulated in this document, for example, Articles 6, 7 and 8.
+Such disclosure shall not be construed as requiring Members to conduct patent searches, but shall be based only on the personal knowledge of the persons sent by Members to participate in standards setting tasks.
+Members shall not willfully conceal relevant facts from such persons and shall bear full responsibility in case that such persons fail to fulfil their disclosure obligations.

-Treatment of necessary claims owned or controlled by non-members:
+Treatment of Essential Claims owned or controlled by non-members:

-When discovering that a third-party patentee outside the Alliance may be entitled to Necessary Claims covered by an Alliance standard, a Member may voluntarily and promptly disclose this to the Alliance.
+When discovering that a third-party patentee outside the Alliance owns potential Essential Claims related to an Alliance standard, a Member may voluntarily and promptly disclose this to the Alliance.

-If possible Necessary Claims are identified, the Alliance shall request the third-party patentee to make an irrevocable written declaration of a patent license, promising to license any person using the standard to enforce its patent on FRAND terms or more favorable terms.
-If the aforementioned license commitment cannot be obtained for the possible Necessary Claims, the standard shall be amended to avoid the Necessary Claims.
+If the disclosed claims are identified to be potentially Essential Claims, the Alliance shall request the third-party patentee to make an irrevocable written declaration of a patent license, promising to license any person using the standard to enforce its patent on FRAND terms or more favorable terms.
+If the aforementioned license commitment cannot be obtained for the potentially Essential Claims, the Draft Standard shall be amended.

 Members reserve the right to license their patents independently and non-exclusively on the premise that they have undertaken the licensing obligations stipulated herein.

-Members agree that, except for the licenses to be expressly provided herein, these IPR Management Regulations do not constitute a license, exemption or other right granted or provided by a member to any other party in respect of any intellectual property, whether directly or implicitly, by estoppel or otherwise.
+Members agree that, except for the licenses to be provided expressly stipulated in these IPR Management Regulations, these IPR Management Regulations do not constitute a license, exemption or other right granted or provided by a member to any other party in respect of any intellectual property, whether directly or implicitly, by estoppel or otherwise.

-Members shall not transfer their Necessary Claims for the purpose of circumventing their licensing obligations stipulated herein.
-When a Member transfers a patent containing Necessary Claims to a third party, such transfer shall be subject to the licensing obligations (if any) already undertaken by the Member in accordance with the IPR Management Regulations stipulated herein.
+Members shall not transfer their Essential Claims for the purpose of circumventing their licensing obligations stipulated herein.
+When a Member transfers a patent containing Essential Claims to a third party, such transfer shall be subject to the licensing obligations (if any) already undertaken by the Member in accordance with the IPR Management Regulations stipulated herein.